Thoseyearsbrian/Aegis/README.md

 ## **Overview**

-[Aegis](https://github.com/Thoseyearsbrian/Aegis) is a fully individually maintained network security rule set focused on defending against modern network-layer threats.
-It aims to help global users build localized and efficient defense systems.
-The project blocks DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, and C2 controllers, and further extends coverage to major global ad and tracking domains, enabling precise local traffic identification and efficient interception.
-It also includes rules for multiple high-risk attack sources worldwide, including infrastructure and behavioral signatures related to Pegasus spyware.
+[Aegis](https://github.com/Thoseyearsbrian/Aegis) is a network security rule set developed and maintained long-term by an independent developer.
+It focuses on countering modern network-layer threats and aims to help global users build localized and effective defense systems.
+The project blocks DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, and C2 controllers, and further extends its coverage to major global advertising and tracking domains—enabling precise identification and efficient interception of local traffic.
+It also includes rules for numerous high-risk attack sources worldwide, including communication infrastructure and behavioral signatures related to Pegasus spyware.

 The project fully enforces encrypted DNS, rejecting plaintext queries to ensure secure and private communications.
 Even on devices lacking traditional security software — such as iPhones — Aegis provides effective protection at the network traffic layer.